Ravi's Famous Apom Manis

 Is the tasting menu worth it at Ravi's Famous Apom Manis?

 - There is no tasting menu.
 This is a street stall with a single signature product.
-The relevant question is whether the apom justify the early start, and the answer is yes.
-Think of the visit as a single-dish experience rather than a meal format, and calibrate expectations accordingly.
+The relevant question is whether the apom justify the early start, the answer is yes.
+Think of the visit as a single-dish experience rather than a meal format, calibrate expectations accordingly.

 Is Ravi's Famous Apom Manis good for solo dining?